ryanlundqvist/ryanlundqvist/README.md

 🎓 I'm a Computer Science student at Georgia Tech, concentrating in Artificial Intelligence & Human-Computer Interaction.
 I am interested in machine learning engineering, data infrastructure, applications of computing research, human-agent interaction platforms, and mathematics.

-💻 Professionally, I am a software engineer with experience in an intersection of backend, data, and machine learning.
+💻 Professionally, I am a software engineer with experience in an intersection of backend, data, interfaces, and machine learning.
 Previously, I worked at Amazon on Elastic Cloud Compute.

 🔬 I'm also interested in computing research!
 Currently, I'm working on creating fingerspelling sign language recognition models for the PopSignAI application, in partnership with Google Accessibility Research.
 Previously, I worked on the SnakeCLEF competition, created models for recognizing snake species and being published in CLEF2024.
 I also worked for a while on platforms for generative AI research.
 <!---